cherrrycooky/cherrrycooky.github.io/index.markdown

   <div class="home-main">
     <h1>Yongjae Kim</h1>
     <p class="lead">
       I am a Postdoctoral Researcher at the Institute for Data Innovation in Science, Seoul National University.
-I received my Ph.D. in Statistics from Seoul National University in 2026, advised by Prof. Sungkyu Jung.
+I received my Ph.D. in Statistics from Seoul National University in 2026, advised by Prof. <a href="https://jung.snu.ac.kr/">Sungkyu Jung</a>.
     </p>
     <p>
     My research focuses on statistical inference, especially nonparametric methods for measuring dependence, association, and conditional association in mixed-type and high-dimensional data.
 I am interested in characterizing complex relationships without relying on restrictive parametric models, with connections to distribution-free inference, feature screening, variable selection, and modern biomedical data analysis.